theCocoonStudio/react-three-resize-helper/README.md

 };
 ```

 The snippet above positions one object in the scene relative to another object's position.
 It uses `useResizeHelper` to declare two aspect breakpoints.
-Using `useMin: true`, tells the hook these are minimum aspect breakpoints, like CSS `min-width` breakpoints.
+Using `useMin: true` tells the hook these are minimum aspect breakpoints, like CSS `min-width` breakpoints.

 The breakpoints array of length n defines n + 1 aspect ranges.
 In this case, there are three ranges: aspects below 0.474, aspects equal to or above 0.474, and aspects equal to or above 0.778.
 Whatever changes we put in the `positions` object will be applied at these three ranges, respectively.